Back to Blog Home

 As noted at the very beginning of this post, we capture some basic phone state information (such as battery level and Android version) whenever a crash or error occurs.
 But there may be other pieces of information specific to your app that can help you get to the root of what’s causing a problem.

 How fast was the phone moving?
-Maybe you notice an error is occurring whenever a phone hits 88mph, indicating the problem may be interference from a user’s Flux Capacitor as it sends them backwards or forwards in time.
+Maybe you notice an error occurs whenever a phone hits 88mph, indicating the problem may be interference from a user’s Flux Capacitor as it sends them backwards or forwards in time.

 What subscription plan is the user on?
 Maybe a specific error only occurs for people paying for your super expensive enterprise plan.